palmdrop/planck/README.md

 * qmk vim from https://github.com/andrewjrae/qmk-vim

 # EXPERIMENTS
+* adapt permissive hold and tapping term for S key to avoid triggering ALT unintentionally.
 * tri-layer alternative by entering a layer from another layer, allowing me to add additional functionality when tapping layer-in-layer keys.
 * qmk vim support
 * oneshot shift on right thumb (RAISE) for easy capitalization of letters